top of page

 Nafion.png

-• Nafion is a fluorocarbon-based polymer that has been actively used industrially for a long time, but the correlation between its physical properties and its structure is still unclear in many places.
+• Nafion is a fluorocarbon-based polymer that has been widely used in industry for a significant period.
+Yet, the relationship between its physical properties and structure remains unclear in many areas.

-• This time, by strictly unifying the sample preparation conditions and performing light scattering, small-angle X-ray scattering, and leo-small-angle neutron scattering over a wide concentration range of 0.5-30 wt%, the universal solution properties of Nafion and nano are performed.
-The structure was clarified.
+• By standardizing sample preparation and conducting light scattering, small-angle X-ray scattering, and small-angle neutron scattering across a concentration range of 0.5-30 wt%, we clarified the universal solution properties of Nafion and nanomaterials.

 1. CI Gupit, X. Li, R. Maekawa, N. Hasegawa, H. Iwase, S. Takata, M. Shibayama, Nanostructures and Viscosities of Nafion Dispersions in Water / Ethanol from Dilute to Concentrated Regimes.
 Macromolecules .
 53, 1464–1473 (2020).

-Unraveling the mysterious motion mode of gelled critical clusters
+Unraveling the enigmatic motion mode of gelled critical clusters

 Critical cluster.png

-• The criticality just before gelation has attracted the interest of many physicists because of its universality, and much research has been done.
-Among them, the origin of the slow motion mode proportional to the cube of the scattering vector q remains as an unsolved problem.
+• The criticality before gelation has drawn significant interest from physicists, sparking extensive research.
+A key unsolved issue is the origin of the slow-motion mode proportional to the cube of the scattering vector q.

 1. X. Li, T. Noritomi, T. Sakai, EP Gilbert, M. Shibayama, Dynamics of Critical Clusters Synthesized by End-Coupling of Four-Armed Poly (ethylene glycol) s.
 Macromolecules .
 52, 5086–5094 (2019).